ThomasDaheim/GPXEditor/README.md

 ## Following features are available via UI:

+### Update v4.5

+I had some spare time on my hands...

+* select multiple items from same gpx file, will all be shown on map
+* split items by distance or time between waypoints
+* get height for coordinate
+* show item ID and waypoint names in height chart; layout as preferences
+* added more layers to leaflet
+* export map to png
+* a lot of refactoring & bug fixes under the hood...

 ### Update v4.4

 * add/delete of metadata segment via context menu
-* Usage of JavaHelper repo, no changes to functionality
+* usage of JavaHelper repo, no changes to functionality

 ### Update v4.3

 * show track/route colors in table and height chart
 * show speeds together with hight chart
-* Performance: include various profiling improvements
+* performance: include various profiling improvements

 ### Update v4.2